wpwoodjr/plex-docker/Plextini.md

 # Plextini - plex in docker for Crostini
 Why do we run Plex Media Server in Crostini?
 Because we can!

+Plex can be up and running in under half an hour on Crostini.

 ## Getting started

 Clone or download this repository, then `cd` to it and follow the instructions below, which have been customized for Crostini.